TanguyLe/MagicPriceUpdater/README.md

 # Next steps
 - improve the strategies (on a private repo)
-- factor log setup
+- split update logic into multiple requests
-- factor stock csv name
+- ask for more confirmation ?